Napalm (album)

 Napalm is the seventh studio album by American rapper Xzibit.
-It was released on October 9, 2012 through Open Bar Entertainment, making it his first album since 2006's Full Circle.
+It was released on October 9, 2012 through Open Bar Entertainment and EMI, making it his first album since 2006's Full Circle.
 It features guest appearances from Demrick, Slim the Mobster, The Game, Wiz Khalifa, Bishop Lamont, B-Real, Brevi, Crooked I, David Banner, E-40, King T, Prodigy, RBX, Tha Alkaholiks and Trena Joiner.

 The album debuted at number 150 on the Billboard 200 with first-week sales of 3,200 copies in the United States.

 Background

 After the commercial failure of his last studio album Full Circle in 2006, Xzibit was released from his contract with Koch Records and mainly focused on his acting career.
 No new material for a new studio album surfaced until 2009, when he released the song "Hurt Locker", followed by "Phenom" in early 2010 for his new studio album, then titled MMX (2010 in Roman numerals).
 But since none of the singles made a commercial impact, the album was not released that year, prompting him to change the name to MMXI.
 The album was renamed Restless 2 in late 2011 and again renamed to its current title after the success of his collaboration "Napalm" with Travis Barker for his mixtape Let the Drummer Get Wicked.